Forex Education

 Continuation Candlestick Patterns

 We read about how candlestick patterns indicate that the market direction is or has changed.
-Certain patterns are not related to the market direction at all.
+Specific patterns are not related to the market direction at all.
 These are known as continuation candlestick patterns.
-Like other patterns tell traders about whether the market is bullish or bearish, these four candlestick patterns allow traders to see a period of rest.
-This is the period when the price movement is neutral or the market is indecisive.
+Like other patterns tell traders whether the market is bullish or bearish, these four candlestick patterns allow traders to see a rest period.
+This is the period when the price movement is neutral, or the market is indecisive.
 There are four continuation candlestick patterns:

 1. Doji